jakeparmstrong/comps/README.md

 # comps
-Some more Sonic Pi pieces, including most of Michael Jackson's Thriller.
+Some more Sonic Pi pieces, including most of Michael Jackson's Thriller (https://youtu.be/7eqSoYsBm3c).

 # Playing Thriller

 To play most Sonic Pi files, a user typically has to add code directly into the program's code editor.
 I found that, once my arrangement of Thriller got beyond a certain number of lines of code, it would no longer play consistently (it tended to fail halfway through the song).